sanvimam/HotelMgmt/README.md

 JOIN Services_has_Guests ON Services.idServices = Services_has_Guests.idServices
 JOIN Guests ON Services_has_Guests.idGuests = Guests.idGuests
 WHERE Guests.idGuests = <guest_id>;

+This query is essential for understanding the services that a particular guest has utilized during their stay.
+By tracking this data, hotel management can identify which services are most popular with individual guests, helping to tailor special offers, loyalty rewards, or targeted marketing efforts.
+This helps in increasing guest satisfaction and generating more revenue through services like dining, spa, or transportation.

 all reservations for a specific hotel: